Shop

 Reposado, meaning rested, refers to mezcal aged in oak barrels for a minimum of two months but less than a year.
 And Añejo mezcal is aged in oak for one to three years.

-When brewers talk about aging beer in mezcal barrels, they are referring to either Reposado or Añejo.
+When brewers talk about aging beer in mezcal barrels, they typically refer to either Reposado or Añejo.
 Beers aged in these barrels derive their notes from the residual mezcal as well as the wood itself.

 How Is Mezcal Made?
 And Why It’s Important to a Brewer